Community Design Specialist

 (916) 448-1198 x317

-Paul Zykofsky directs the Local Government Commission’s programs related to community design and healthy communities.
+Paul Zykofsky works as a Community Design Specialist for the Local Government Commission’s programs related to community design and healthy communities.
 Mr. Zykofsky provides technical assistance to communities throughout the nation on issues related to Complete Streets, active transportation, pedestrian safety, Safe Routes to School, infill development, transit-oriented development, and public participation in the planning process.

 Mr. Zykofsky is co-author of Building Livable Communities: A Policymaker’s Guide to Transit Oriented Development and Emergency Response: Traffic Calming and Traditional Neighborhood Streets.
 Mr. Zykofsky led the team that put together the LGC’s “Compact Development Compact Disk (CD2),” a toolkit that contains presentations, interactive tools and case studies on higher density housing.
 He has prepared over 20 Community Image Surveys that have been used to involve residents in visioning and planning efforts.
 In 2006, Mr. Zykofsky co-wrote (with Dan Burden of Walkable Communities) the section on “walkability” in the American Planning Association’s Planning and Urban Design Standards.
 He has also edited documents on infill development, street design, traffic calming, traffic safety, smart growth, form-based codes, smart economic development and community engagement in the planning process.

 Mr. Zykofsky has extensive experience facilitating public workshops and planning processes, and giving educational presentations to local elected officials, staff and community leaders.
 He was born and raised in Mexico, is fluent in Spanish and often gives presentations or facilitates workshops for Spanish-speaking residents.
 His training and experience include the following: